hapax/hapax.github.io/assets/visual-qft.md

 motion of a linkage.

-Finally, we examined the effect of tensor factorization on the QFT, and found that it split a large regular polygon into smaller polygons, spammed using "copygons".
+Finally, we examined the effect of tensor factorization on the QFT, and found that it split a large regular polygon into smaller polygons spammed with "copygons".
 Heuristically, we saw that the QFT could be viewed as building the initial copygon then iteratively expanding it.
 However, from a strict algorithmic point of view, we build a sequence